-Updated December 30, 2022– SunSprout sprouts are identified as the source.
-A Salmonella outbreak linked to SunSprout alfalfa sprouts has sickened 15 people in Nebraska, South Dakota, and Oklahoma.
-Two people have been hospitalized.
-SunSprout has issued a recall for two lots of alfalfa sprouts that were distributed to grocery stores and restaurants.
+Updated February 28, 2023 Outbreak Ends A Salmonella outbreak linked to SunSprout alfalfa sprouts has ended after sickening 63 people in eight states.
+Ten people have been hospitalized.
+SunSprout issued a recall for two lots of alfalfa sprouts that were distributed to grocery stores and restaurants.

-During interviews with health officials, these patients mentioned the names of stores and restaurants where they purchased alfalfa sprouts (or meals containing them) before they became ill.
-Tracing back the company that supplied sprouts to these establishments, the U.S. Food and Drug Administration (FDA) was able to determine that alfalfa sprouts produced by SunSprout of Fremont, Nebraska are the likely source of this outbreak.
+During interviews with health officials, the majority of these patients reported eating alfalfa sprouts before they became ill.
+Many were able to name the stores and restaurants where they purchased alfalfa sprouts (or meals containing them) before they became ill.
+Tracing back the company that supplied sprouts to these establishments, the U.S. Food and Drug Administration (FDA) determined that alfalfa sprouts produced by SunSprout of Fremont, Nebraska are the likely source of this outbreak.
 In addition, two patients specifically stated that they had purchased SunSprout alfalfa sprouts at the grocery store.

 Do you need a Salmonella lawyer?

 Symptoms of a Salmonella infection usually set in within six to 72 hours of exposure and include nausea, fever, vomiting, abdominal cramps, and diarrhea that can be bloody.
-The people sickened in this outbreak, who range in age from 19 to 78 years old, reported the onset of symptoms between December 2–13.
-Anyone who ate sprouts and develops these symptoms should see a doctor and mention exposure to Salmonella.
+The people sickened in this outbreak, who range in age from less than one to 83 years old, reported the onset of symptoms between December 2, 2022, to February 2, 2023.

 Salmonella Lawyers with Experience